 Rocky Point Discharge, or Point of Rocks Rapid Edward Ermatinger : “Started at 1/2 past 3 am, cleared Rock Portage by 1/2 past 6 o’clock.
 At 11 came to the White Mud Portage which we cleared by 1/4 past 12.
 Thence proceeded on and hauled up the Point of Rocks Rapid by 3pm.
 Made another short hauling place and entered the still water about 6 o’clock.”
 Thomas Lowe : “In the morning the boats were brought up, and in the course of the day we made a portage at the Point of Rocks.
 Thunder storm in the afternoon, which made us put ashore for about an hour.
 In the evening made Brassy Portage, and encamped at the lower end.”
 Thomas Lowe : “Made a portage at the White Mud early in the morning, and overtook the two Cumberland boats at the Point of Rocks, where (having got the pieces across) we breakfast with Mr. Deschambeault.
 Had fine fair wind in the Still Water, & passed the Hill about 2pm.
 Got to Brassy at 5pm and encamped a short distance above it.”

-So they called this part of the River the Still Water, and passed Brassey Hill too, before they got to the Brassey portage.
+So they called this part of the Hayes River the Still Water, and passed Brassey Hill too, before they got to the Brassey portage.
 John Charles also adds a few new names to this part of the river, but one of them will be the Point of Rocks Rapid, see above.
 John Charles : “In coming up a strong rapid a little below “Brassy Portage,” one of the boats struck on a rock & let in water which damaged a bag of sundry articles… At Portage Cadotte we found Mr. Spencer who was left there by Mr. Harriott to examine the bales in the Columbia boat and see them dried.”
 Portage Cadotte might have been on the other side of the Brassey Portage, but it is neither Brassey nor the Lower Burnt Wood, as you can see by this continuation of his journal: “Got over two portages today viz the Rock and Burnt Wood.”
 However, it is hard to know where he is, as he hardly mentions any portages between Brassey and Logans Lake/Trout Falls.
 He does, however, give the old names to a few portages, for example: Gulle, and Muscaag.
-But their location: unknown, to me, at least.
+But their location on the Hayes River is unknown, to me, at least.

 1st Brass or Brassey Portage and rapids called lower Flats.
 Edward Ermatinger : “Started at 2am and arrived at Brassy’s Portage at 5.
 Hauled up it with half cargoes and left it at 7 — then hauled and poled up the Lower Flats and reached the Lower Burntwood portage at 10 — which we cleared and took breakfast by 1/2 past 12 o’clock.”